decuant/Formula1/README.md

 Divide options using ";", like ```h.*;cpp.*```

-Double click on "File Filters" or "Grep Text" will open the History dialog for each.
+Double click on "Filter" or "Grep" text box will open the History dialog for each.
 Here you can pick an old test.

 Clicking a file on the list will perform a new grep over it, thus changing the grep text and clicking again on the file will refresh the view with new results.

 Byte alignment is provided as exclusive single option.

 ## Installation